scientistigwe/TravelEase-Website/README.md

 <h2 id="user-stories">User Stories</h2>

-- As a new user of this website, I want to easily.......
+- As a new user of this website, I want to easily navigate my way around the websites with clickable buttons to desired pages.
-- As a new user of this website, I want to quickly.......
+- As a new user of this website, I want to see top holiday destination areas, so that I can easily decide where to visit.
-- As a new user of this website, I want to quickly.......
+- As a user, I want to access the Plan and Pricing page easily, so that I can make informed decisions.
-- As a new user of this website, I want to see.......
+- As a user, I want to access the Plan and Pricing page easily, so that I can make informed decisions.
-- As a new user of this website, I want to see.......
+- As a user, I want the Plan and Pricing page to look simple and rich with clarity on each plan and the associated pricing, so that I can make compare my options.
-- As a new user of this website, I want to easily find.......
+- As a user, I want to access the Booking page easily, so that I can make a booking.
-- As a new user to this website, I want to meet the team.....
+- As a user, I want to seamlessly get travel information about my selected destination, so that I can be up-to-date on upcoming trip.
-- As a user, I want to follow xyz on social media.......
+- As a user, I want to see the social media handles, so that I can follow TravelEase on social media.
-- etc
+- As a user, I will like to have a chatbot in the homepage that will answer some questions and help in travel planning/budgeting.

 <h2 id="technology-stack">Technology Stack</h2>

 This subsection outlines the technologies, frameworks, libraries, and tools used in the development of this project.
-It provides insight into the foundational components that power "**name-of-project**".
+It provides insight into the foundational components that powers TravelEase.
 Add-ons ad plugins are captured in the acknowledgements subsection (N/B: below are dummy samples.
 Replace with the actual project frameworks and libraries).

 <h2 id="languages-frameworks-libraries">Languages, Frameworks and Libraries</h2>